Discover peace amid the mountains of the Western Way trail, then take to the high seas to explore

-Discover peace amid the mountains of the Western Way trail, then take to the high seas to explore

 Discover peace amid the mountains of the Western Way trail, then cross the sea to explore one of the most beautiful islands of the Connemara coast.
 The unspoiled Connemara landscape is one of the great wildernesses of Europe but with magnificent views, interesting villages and ancient historical sites, whilst your hosts each day will offer you a warm welcome.
 You can choose to stay in either hotels or B&Bs, with en-suite rooms and excellent breakfasts along the route.

-Arrive in Connemara, and the lovely village of Leenane!
+Arrive in Connemara.
 Settle in to your accommodation, meet our local representative who will explain your route notes, provide you with maps, and answer any questions you have about your tour.

 After a sustaining full Irish breakfast, you walk from the foothills of Maumeen, up the pilgrims trail to St. Patrick’s church in the heart of the Maumturk Mountains.
 St. Patrick rested here on his way to Croagh Patrick, one of Ireland’s holiest mountains, located in County Mayo.
 A holy well, said to have healing powers, is nearby.
 (16K 300m climb)